-- where all stairwells and exits are located.
+- Learn where all stairwells and exits are located.

-- at least two escape routes from your suite.
+- Plan at least two escape routes from your suite.

-- escape routes from the common areas as well as from your suite.
+- Make sure you know an escape route from the common areas as well as from your suite.

 - Memorize the number of doors between your suite and the nearest fire exit in case you have to find the exit in the dark.